valerizaykov/concertApp/README.md

 # Used Technologies
 - Laravel 8
 - MySQL
-- HTML, JS, CSS
+- HTML, JS, CSS,JQuery
 # Installation
-- We need laragon with php version 7^
+- We need Laragon with php version 7^
-- After cloning the repo we need to set up the database create a db named:concertDB in laragon
+- After cloning the repo we need to set up the database create a db named:concertDB in Laragon
 - .env file
 - DB_CONNECTION=mysql
 - DB_HOST=127.0.0.1